jmdurr/fungine/README.md

 # fungine

-The beginnings of a functionall game engine written inten in haskell.
+The beginning of a functional game engine written in haskell.

-There is no guarantee this builds at any given time until it reaches v 0.2
+There is no guarantee this builds at any given time until it reaches v0.2